 Karl Popper is remembered today mostly for two things: as a historian of science whose idea of “falsification” influenced modern scientific thought, and also for his political “open society” ideas that influenced George Soros among others.
 He’s less widely remembered as Wittgenstein’s cousin, as well as being an Austrian Jewish thinker in the era when Austrian Jewish thinkers defined a bunch of ideas that have, well, defined the ideas that have quietly governed the world since Edward Bernays and your uncle Siggy, I’m looking at you, as well as many others I’m forbidding myself from mentioning.

-With someone as thoughtful and quietly influential as Popper, the pressing question on everyone’s mind is: how would he have run an Google Ads/Adwords campaign if he were a PPC?
+With someone as thoughtful and quietly influential as Popper, the pressing question on everyone’s mind is: how would he have run a Google Ads/AdWords campaign if he were a PPC?

 Think about it this way.
 I may have proven that A plus B is C. But perhaps there is a situation that you didn’t think of or predict where “B” could change in value so that B, under other conditions, may be different — so the result isn’t C, but D!
 To use a canonical example: just because I’ve proven that swans are white, doesn’t mean that there doesn’t exist a black swan.

 Or to think about falsification in another way: it can’t be real science if it can’t be falsified.
 To be truly scientific has to give people the ability to prove you wrong.
 “I love my mom” can’t be a scientific statement because, how could you ever prove that wrong?
 Even if I did the most miserable things to her, I could still argue that it is out of love!

 The solution–at least in my interpretation of Popper–is two-fold: every hypothesis you put forward has to have a reasonable and realistic way to be falsifiable; and I have to go out of my way to try to falsify it.

 Now, how does all this apply to PPC?